yeti-switch/doc/docs/installation.rst

 This file contains configuration for all nodes.
-Each top-level section defines configuration for node of certain type (signalling is for traffic switch nodes).
+Each top-level section defines configuration for node of certain type (signaling is for traffic switch nodes).
 All top-level sections contains mandatory section globals which must have all possible values common for all nodes.
 Then there is named sections for each node_id which can contains